-After learning about validation and delegation, as well as the incentives in play when considering to participate in staking, this third part of the “Proof-of-Stake Ecosystem” series will cover which players can be expected in a PoS network.
+After learning about validation and delegation, as well as the incentives in play when considering to participate in staking, this final part of the “Proof-of-Stake Ecosystem” series will cover which players can be expected in a PoS network.

 The first group of stakeholders in PoS network that comes to mind are investors, which are usually split into a retail and institutional market.
 But not only investors will be holding staking tokens; a significant portion is usually held by foundations funding the development of a decentralized network.
 Other holders include entities dealing with cryptoassets as part of their business activities or as a result of their funding.
 Similarly, projects hosting their applications or assets on a PoS network might consider to improve the security of it by participating in staking.

 Another important stakeholder group are third party services that facilitate the purchase, trading, storage and access to cryptoassets.
 These will need to consider if and how they will enable their customers to participate in this emerging space.
 Centralized exchanges, cryptoasset custodians and wallets belong to this group.